justinekimchi/01-Pair-Project-Justine-and-Terranie/README.md

 #package_menu - this method allows users to select one of our available packages or exit application

-#register - this method allows new users to register and be saved into the application database.
-It also prompts them with the package menu
+#register - this method allows new users to register and be saved into the application database and also prompts them with the package menu